Conservation reserves of South Australia: Description

 In South Australia, a conservation reserve is a class of protected area concerned with "(crown) land set aside for conservation of natural and cultural features under the Crown Land Management Act 2009" and its predecessor, the Crown Lands Act 1929.
 This class of protected area has been in use since at least 1985.

 Conservation reserves only concerns land under the control of the responsible government minister and which has been dedicated for conservation purposes.

 Declaration of a parcel of crown land as a conservation reserve can be an interim step towards declaration as a reserve under the National Parks and Wildlife Act 1972.

 As of 2016, conservation reserves are managed by the Department of Environment, Water and Natural Resources.

 As of June 2016, reserves declared under the Crown Land Management Act 2009 totalled fifteen with a total area of 194.71 km2 or less than 0.1% of South Australia's area.
-As of 2014, all fifteen declared conservation reserve reserves have been classified as IUCN Category VI protected areas.
+As of 2014, all fifteen declared conservation reserves have been classified as IUCN Category VI protected areas.